 Corporate Retreats 101

-Many organizations host an annual offsite retreat.
-Reasons vary for doing this, and in a future article we will discuss of those, as well as how they might differ from each other.
-This article will focus on not only why you should utilize a professional facilitator but the role that facilitator should play.
+Many organizations host annual offsite corporate retreats for a variety of reasons.
+This article focuses on why you should utilize a professional corporate retreat facilitator, and the role that facilitator should play.

-The facilitator’s sole purpose is to assist the event organizer to obtain the desired outcomes from the retreat.
-It is as simple as that.
-The reason the boss should not try to fulfil this role themselves, is the same reason you can’t teach your spouse to drive a stick shift.
-The boss is too close to the situation.
+The facilitator’s sole purpose is to assist the event organizer in obtaining desired retreat outcomes.
+It is as simple as that!
+You might wonder why bosses can’t fulfill this role themselves.
+It’s the same reason you can’t teach your spouse to drive a stick shift car.
+Bosses are too close to the situation for this particular role.

-Bosses almost always influence conversations in unintended directions, because they hold power over the participants, which almost always forces the conversation in a way that is not intended.
-The group will tend to anchor on any statement made by the boss, rather than open up for a free flow of ideas.
-No matter how open the boss is to new ideas, the tendency for the group will be to converge on what they think the boss is looking for.
+Bosses almost always influence conversations in unintended directions, because they hold power over the retreat participants.
+The group will tend to anchor on any statement made by the boss, rather than opening up to a free flow of ideas.
+No matter how open the boss is to new ideas, the tendency for the group will be to converge on what they think the boss wants to hear.

-So why not just leave the boss out of the room?
-That can work, the problem is that the boss may have some great ideas that we would want to be part of the discussion.
-What we want to avoid is those ideas being the only ideas worth listening to.
-A professional facilitator is trained to allow everybody in the room to have a voice, and minimize the power dynamics between the participants.
+So, why not just leave the boss out of the room?
+That can work, however, the problem is that the boss may have some great ideas that should be included in the discussion.
+We want to hear those ideas, but also avoid creating a situation where those ideas become the sole focus.
+A corporate retreat facilitator is trained to allow everyone in the room to have a voice, and minimize the power dynamics between the participants.

-The best facilitator’s recognize that THE ANSWER IS IN THE ROOM.
-This means the participants are where the ideas will come from the participants themselves.
-The participants are the ones who best understand the needs or the organization, as well as the limits of the organization.
-The facilitator’s role is to get all relevant ideas presented.
-Then discuss the ideas to a point where the group can come to decisions.
+The best facilitators recognize that THE ANSWERS ARE IN THE ROOM.
+This means that the ideas will come from the participants themselves.
+The participants are the ones who best understand the needs, as well as the limits, of the organization.
+The facilitator’s role is to make sure that all relevant ideas are presented.
+Then, the group can discuss the ideas to a point where decisions can be made.

 Build Trust and Minimize Power

-There are several ways the facilitator can perform their magic.
-There are as many techniques as there are facilitator’s.
-The overriding concept they will all get to, will be the process of diverging, then converging.
-It is my belief that there are two main factors to allow for this process, building trust is first:
+There are several ways that facilitators can perform their magic.
+In fact, there are probably as many techniques as there are facilitators.
+The overriding concept that corporate retreat facilitators use is the process of diverging, then converging.
+It is my belief that there are two main factors to allow for this process.
+The first factor is building trust, by:

-- Trust in the others in the room
+- Creating trust with the others in the room

-The other main factor surrounds the concept of power.
+The other main factor centers around the concept of power.
 Power comes in many forms, and may show up in different ways during a corporate retreat.
-The key is for the facilitator to recognize when it happens, then use their skills and tools to minimize the destructive force.
+The key is for facilitators to recognize when this happens, and then use their skills and tools to minimize the destructive forces of power dynamics.

-If a group wants to maximize the experience of a corporate retreat, then use a professional facilitator to run the meetings.
-Find a facilitator who does not have a direct interest in the outcomes, to minimize bias.
-Interview this person to help ensure they are capable not only of setting an agenda, but managing the egos in the room.
-They need to be able to listen.
+If a group wants to maximize the experience of a corporate retreat, a professional corporate retreat facilitator should run the meetings.
+It is important to find a facilitator who does not have a direct interest in the outcomes, in order to minimize bias.
+You will want to interview this person to ensure that they are capable of not only setting an agenda but managing the egos in the room.
+They also need to be able to listen.
 By this I mean that they need to listen to both what is spoken, as well as the unspoken.
-The key to understanding the meaning of what is being said lies in the inflection of the voice, the volume, any symbols, and gestures.
+The key to understanding the meaning of what is being said lies in the inflection of the voice, the volume, symbols, and gestures.
 A corporate retreat facilitator is trained to consider all of these things when helping organizations achieve their desired corporate retreat objectives.